problem-space

 "We are optimizing for [outcome]."

-• What change in behavior would indicate success?
+• What behavior change indicates success?

-• What metric would move if this worked?
+• What metric moves if this works?

 • What problem disappears if we get this right?